Mosamorphing/WTF-React/06_States/readme.md

 document.getElementById("incrementButton").addEventListener("click", increment);
 ```

-React state plays a vital role in updating UI components efficiently.
-It is important however to know that there is the concept of HOOKS in React.
+State in React plays a crucial role in updating UI components efficiently.
+However, it's important to understand the concept of **Hooks** in React.

-Hooks are special functions in React that allow you to use state and other React features in functional components.
+Hooks are special functions that allow you to use state and other React features in functional components.
 Before hooks, these features were only available in class components.
-Hooks make it easier to manage state and side effects in functional components, leading to cleaner and more maintainable code.
-Note that all hooks start with the reserved word "USE", for example: useState, useEffect, useContext, useContext and so on.
+Hooks make managing state and side effects in functional components easier, resulting in cleaner and more maintainable code.
+All hooks start with the prefix "use," like `useState`, `useEffect`, `useContext`, and so on.

-Here is how it works.
+Here’s how it works:

 # 1. Importing `useState`